edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 We can directly fetch sheet data by doing sheetData[ activeSheetName ]

+### State Modularization

+Event Listener is listening to too many state updates.

+It's possible that we could categorize and shrink the amount of functions.

 ## Cell Height and Width

 For many functions, we use the _getItemStyle(y, x) method to get the top, left, height, and width of the cell.